SIDEQUEST | Money Trail: Explore the iconic sites on Philippine Currency

 Tubbataha Reefs Natural Park

-The only destination in Philippine currency that I haven’t personally been to (which remains high on my bucket-list) is the Tubbataha Reefs Natural Park, which can be seen at the reverse side of 1,000 peso bill, along with the South Sea pearl and the Mindanao design for Tinalak or Ikat-dyed abaca.
+The only destination featured in the Philippine currency that I haven’t personally been to (which remains high on my bucket-list) is the Tubbataha Reefs Natural Park, which can be seen at the reverse side of 1,000 peso bill, along with the South Sea pearl and the Mindanao design for Tinalak or Ikat-dyed abaca.

 Reputed to be one of the best dive sites in the world, the Tubbataha Reefs Natural Park is a 97,030-hectare marine and bird sanctuary located near the middle of the Sulu Sea (150 kilometers southeast of Puerto Princesa City, Palawan).